 Well Fed, Well Read

 Well Fed, Well Read is a coordinated, multi-agency collaboration that adds books to the meals our partners are providing to families.
 What began in 2020 as a response to the COVID-19 pandemic turned into an official Book Harvest program that provides access to age-appropriate, culturally-inclusive books in conjunction with food distribution while children are on extended breaks from school.
-Partners include Durham Public Schools, food banks, and World Relief Durham.
+Partners include Durham Public Schools, EAT NC, and Iglesia Emmanuel Church.

 Interested in becoming a Well Fed, Well Read partner?
 Contact Amy Franks at email@example.com.